 Dress up

 Seriously, do it.
-Funny costume, outlandish costume, sassy costume—enjoy being able to dress and act like a crazy person during your prime crazy person years.
+Funny costumes, outlandish costumes, sassy costumes—enjoy being able to dress and act like a crazy person during your prime crazy-person years.
 However, if I see any of you wear all black, put on cat ears, and call yourself a cat, I’m driving to your dorm and locking you in until you think of something more imaginative.
-A few campus costuming pointers:
+A few college costuming pointers:

 - Start thinking about your costume in early October so you can plan accordingly and order things online if necessary.
-You'll also have plenty of time to make your own costume, if you choose to go that route.
-(You could even host a Halloween costume crafty session in your dorm room.
-Just saying...)
+You'll also have plenty of time to make your own costume if you choose to go that route.
+You could even host a Halloween costume/craft session in your dorm room.

 - Be creative!
 (I’m looking at you, cat.)
-Use inspiration from things like pop culture, campus leaders, celebrities, or even consider bringing more abstract ideas to life.
-Also, can we all just agree that we've heard more than enough politics during this crazy election year and it doesn't need to infiltrate our Halloween costumes?!?!
+Use inspiration from things like pop culture, campus leaders, and celebrities, or even consider bringing more abstract ideas to life.
+Also, can we all just agree that we've heard more than enough politics and it doesn't need to infiltrate our Halloween costumes?!?!

-- If you’re low on cash, take advantage of clothes and supplies you already own.
+- Take advantage of clothes and supplies you already own.
 Your friends and roommates will likely be happy to let you borrow some things too!
 And if you need help, just Google "DIY Halloween costumes."
-You will have more ideas than you can shake a stick at.
+You'll have more ideas than you can shake a stick at.

 Do something scary

-Hold on—I don’t mean terrorize your dorm/neighborhood.
+Hold on—I don’t mean terrorize your dorm or neighborhood.
 Halloween is about having a good time, and there are tons of fun, spooky things to do on campus, so take advantage of them.
 Some ideas to keep in mind:

 - Host your own Halloween party in your dorm!
 Costumes mandatory.
 Yeah, it'll be cramped.
 But that's part of the fun.
 And if you need inspiration, Pinterest is crawling with Halloween ideas.

-- Take part in your college's Halloween traditions, from hosting local kids for trick or treating to campus Halloween festivals.
-Here are just a few colleges’ spooky traditions.
-Check out your own campus for Halloween events.
+- Take part in your college's Halloween traditions, from hosting local kids for trick-or-treating to campus Halloween festivals.
+Check out your school's website or social media for fun (and free) events!

-- Check out haunted happenings in the greater campus community, like ghost tours or street festivals.
-For example, if you go to school in the Boston area, get yourself to Salem, where the legacy of the Salem Witch Trials has made for a town seriously into its Halloween celebrations.
+- Check out what's happening in the greater campus community, like ghost tours or street festivals.
+For example, if you go to school in the Boston area, get yourself to Salem, where the legacy of the Witch Trials has made this town seriously into its Halloween celebrations.

 Be safe